Itera/ada-django-kurs/__tasks__/part2/README.md

 ## Introduction

 In this part, you will get to know the detail page, where one single recipe is displayed.
-This page is called `detail.html`, and you can access it by typing _/cookbook/<id>_ in the address bar.
+This page is called `detail.html`, and you can access it by typing _/cookbook/\<id>_ in the address bar.

 ## Task 1: Retrieve recipe from database

 Open `views.py` in the code editor.
-As you can see, the view `detail` renders a static HTML template called `detail.html`, and it takes `recipe_id` as a parameter. `recipe_id` is a unique identifier for a recipe, and we are going to use this value to retrieve the correct recipe.
+As you can see, the view `detail` renders a static HTML template called `detail.html`, and it takes `recipe_id` as a parameter.
+This recipe id is retrieved from the URL, and is the value after _/cookbook/_. `recipe_id` is a unique identifier for a recipe, and we are going to use this value to retrieve the correct recipe.

 Retrieving an objects based on its identifier, also called _primary key_ or _pk_, can be achieved by using the following expression: